Everglades - Anhinga Trail

 Experience the Everglades Up-Close

+On this tour, we cover the southern two thirds of the state comprehensively in search of the many special birds on offer.
+We begin by exploring Miami, a city with a decidedly Caribbean flair, in search of several established exotics such as Spot-breasted Oriole, White-winged Parakeet and Red-whiskered Bulbul.
+In the central/western part of the state, pinelands feature a specialized avian community, including Red-cockaded Woodpecker, Brown-headed Nuthatch and Bachman’s Sparrow.
 We also explore nearby oak scrub for Florida’s only endemic bird, Florida Scrub Jay.
-On the last leg of our journey we explore the tropical hardwood hammocks and mangrove swamps of the Florida Keys in search of Caribbean specialties such as Mangrove Cuckoo, White-crowned Pigeon, and Black-whiskered Vireo.
-We also take a day trip to Dry Tortugas National Park, where Sooty Tern and Brown Noddybreed in the thousands.
-With some luck, many of the sites we visit on this Birding Tour USA excursion can be alive with migrant songbirds, and there is always a chance for a vagrant from the Caribbean, like La Sagra’s Flycatcher or Western Spindalis, to show up.
+On the last leg of our journey, we explore the tropical hardwood hammocks and mangrove swamps of the Florida Keys in search of Caribbean specials such as Mangrove Cuckoo, White-crowned Pigeon and Black-whiskered Vireo.
+We also take a day trip to Dry Tortugas National Park, where Sooty Tern and Brown Noddy breed in their thousands.
+With some luck, many of the sites we visit on this tour may be alive with migrant songbirds, and there is always a chance for a vagrant from the Caribbean like a La Sagra’s Flycatcher or a Western Spindalis to show up.

 Duration: 9 days